Zardari being treated as terrorist: Saeed Ghani

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“If the cases of Sindh against PPP leadership were being tried in Punjab and Islamabad, then the cases of PTI leaders of Punjab and Khyber Pukhtunkhwa including of Aleema Khan, Pervaiz Khattak, Asad Qaisar, Atif Khan, Chaudhry Pervaiz Elahi, Aleem Khan and others should also be tried in Sindh,” he said while addressing a press conference along with the provincial ministers of Sindh including Imtiaz Sheikh Nasir Siyal, Nasir Shah, Syed Sardar Ali Shah, Mir Shabbir Bajarani, Mukesh Chawla, Nida Khoro, Sadia Javed, Sanjeela Laghari, Sharjeel Inaam Memon, Mohammad Qasim Soomro, Zulfiqar Ali Shah, Farrukh Ali Shah and Mumtaz Jakhrani.
+“If the cases of Sindh against PPP leadership were being trial in Punjab and Islamabad then the cases of PTI leaders of Punjab and Khyber Pukhtuonkhwa including of Aleema Khan, Pervaiz Khattak, Asad Qaisar, Atif Khan, Chaudhry Pervaiz Elahi, Aleem Khan and others should also be trialed in Sindh,” he said while addressing a press conference along with the Provincial Ministers of Sindh including Imtiaz Sheikh Nasir Siyaal, Nasir Shah, Syed Sardar Ali Shah, Mir Shabbir Bajarani, Mukesh Chawla, Nida Khoro, Sadia Javed, Sanjeela Laghari, Sharjeel Inaam Memon, Mohammad Qasim Soomro, Zulfiqar Ali Shah, Farrukh Ali Shah and Mumtaz Jakhrani.

 Senator Rubina Khalid, Senator Krishna Kohli and PPP media coordinator Nazir Dhoki also attended the conference.